Christina Hayes, Ph. D

 Sussan is the founder and Principal Consultant of SKQR Consulting.
 She wrote Guildline’s 17025 Quality Manual to meet 17025:2017 accreditation requirements for A2LA.

 She has Master degree in Immunology (M.Sc.) from Faculty of Medicine in Tehran University of Medical Sciences; Software Engineering from Mohawk College; Web Design & Development and Certified Clinical Research Associate(CCRA), both from McMaster University and Quality Management from University of Manitoba.

-She has demonstrated ability to problem-solve, take initiative, self-motivate, work independently, adapt to constant change, be flexible, and multi-task.
+She has demonstrated ability to problem-solve, take initiative, self-motivate, work independently, adapt to constant change, and multi-task.
 She has a proven record of accomplishment in commitment to excellence and technical competence while always maintaining a high level of personal integrity.
 She is analytical with exceptional organizational and time management skills.

 Jenna Ratcliffe, BA